Skip to content

 What is insomnia?

-What keeps us from healthy sleep?
+What prevents us from getting a good night’s sleep?

-The factors are diverse and range from excessive stimulation through media consumption, over increased stress levels up to certain underlying diseases.
-If you suffer from sleep problems, please consult an expert in the field.
-If in doubt, they can help you with extensive diagnostics.
+The factors are diverse and range from excessive stimulation through media consumption, above increased stress levels up to certain underlying diseasesIf you are suffering from sleep problems, please consult an expert in the field.
+If in doubt, they can help you with comprehensive diagnostics.

-Stress and sleep – not best friends
+Stress and sleep – not the best of friends

-• Stress leads to increased heart rate
+• Stress leads to a increased heart rate

-• Stress activates the sympathetic nervous system
+• stress activates the sympathetic nervous system

-• When we are stressed, more excitatory (i.e. excitatory) synapses are active in our brain.
-The activity of GABA (a calming neurotransmitter) is shut down
+• When we are stressed, our brain has more excitatory (i.e. excitatory) synapses are active.The activity of GABA (a calming neurotransmitter) is reduced

-Stress reduction – just like?
+Stress reduction – but how?

 • No smartphone in the bedroom

-• Stable sleep ritual
+• Stable bedtime ritual

 • Relaxation techniques before falling asleep (yoga, meditation)